andymac1091/CASA0005book/docs/01-prac1.md

 1. To get the data go to: https://data.london.gov.uk/

-2. Seach for Statistical GIS Boundary Files for London
+2. Search for Statistical GIS Boundary Files for London

 3. Download the statistical-gis-boundaries-london.zip